Is Your Email Marketing Being Flagged as Spam?

 If you had the certainty that a newsletter service could help you solve at least one of your problems, would you like to subscribe?

-And if the title of the message landing in your email would already provide part of the answer to a problem you’re trying to solve, would you be tempted to open it?
+And when the title of the message landing in your email would already provide part of the answer to a problem you’re trying to solve, would you be tempted to open it?

 Do you know what is the open rate of the emails coming from Quibb?